Learn how to

 Contact Pfizer at 1-877-EPIPEN1 (1-877-374-7361).

-EpiPen®, EpiPen® Jr are registered trademarks of Mylan Inc. licensed exclusively to its wholly-owned affiliate, Dey Pharma, L.P.; sub-licensee, Pfizer Canada Inc., Kirkland, Quebec H9J 2M5
+EpiPen®, EpiPen® Jr are registered trademarks of Mylan Inc. licensed exclusively to its wholly-owned affiliate, Dey Pharma, L.P. of Napa, California USA; sub-licensee, Pfizer Canada Inc., Kirkland, Quebec H9J 2M5